toriborish/Recipes/docs/source/Recipes/Desserts/SourCreamCoffeeCake.rst

    Fold the dry ingredients into the creamed mixture and beat until just blended.
 Do not overbeat.
    In a separate bowl, mix the remaining 1/4 cup sugar with the cinnamon and walnuts.
    Pour half of the batter into the bundt pan.
 Sprinkle half the sugar/cinnamon mixture on top.
 Add the remaining batter and top with the rest of the sugar/cinnamon mixture.
-   Set on middle rack of the over and bake for about 60 minutes or until a tootpick can be inserted in the center and come out clean.
+   Set on middle rack of the over and bake for about 60 minutes or until a toothpick can be inserted in the center and come out clean.
    Can serve either warm or cool.

 .. note::